-Trump’s National Security Team Is Missing In Action
+Trump’s National Security Team Is Missing in Action

 “There’s a lot of uncertainty, and if the transition team has a plan for maintaining continuity in key roles, they haven’t made that widely known,” said one senior administration official, who spoke on condition of anonymity.

-The key officials whose roles remain unclear include Tom Shannon, the undersecretary for political affairs and the No. 3 official at the department; Pat Kennedy, the under secretary for management and resources; Tom Countryman, the under secretary for arms control; Kristie Kenney, the department’s counselor; and Joe Macmanus, the executive secretary.
+The key officials whose roles remain unclear include Tom Shannon, the undersecretary for political affairs and the No. 3 official at the department; Pat Kennedy, the undersecretary for management and resources; Tom Countryman, the undersecretary for arms control; Kristie Kenney, the department’s counselor; and Joe Macmanus, the executive secretary.

-“People are assuming that Tom Shannon will carry on, and be the senior official for the department as the transition continues, but, again, that’s an assumption,” said the official.
+“People are assuming that Tom Shannon will carry on and be the senior official for the department as the transition continues, but, again, that’s an assumption,” said the official.

-Trump’s choice for national security advisor, Michael Flynn, has handpicked some former associates for White House and other administration positions who share his background in military intelligence and special forces, but who are not versed in the essence of the job: formulating policy inside the White House out of a host of competing government agencies and agendas.
+Trump’s choice for national security advisor, Michael Flynn, has handpicked some former associates for White House and other administration positions who share his background in military intelligence and special operations forces but who are not versed in the essence of the job: formulating policy inside the White House out of a host of competing government agencies and agendas.

-“They don’t understand the basics of how decision making works at this level,” another senior administration official said.
+“They don’t understand the basics of how decision-making works at this level,” another senior administration official said.
 The outgoing Obama administration officials refer to the new arrivals as “Flynnstones” for their connection to the next national security advisor.

 Underlying much of the delay and confusion in the transition is a persistent question about who truly speaks for the president-elect.